 Gordon Wu '58 Professor of Chinese Studies, Professor of East Asian Studies and History, specializes in Chinese intellectual history of the Ming-Qing period and in early Chinese thought.
 He received an M.A. in history from the School of Oriental and African Studies, London University (1964) and a Ph.D. in History and Far Eastern languages from Harvard University (1970), He is the author of several studies on the seventeenth century, including Bitter Gourd: Fang I-chih and the Impetus for Intellectual Change (Yale University Press, 1979), and on the early period, including "Making Connections: The Commentary on the Attached Verbalizations in the Book of Change", Harvard Journal of Asiatic Studies 42 (1982).
-He authored chapters on "Confucian Learning in Late Ming" and "Learning from Heaven" in volume 8 of the Cambridge History of China (1998), and is the editor of volume 9, The Ch’ing Dynasty to 1800 (2002).
+He authored chapters on "Confucian Learning in Late Ming" and "Learning from Heaven" in volume 8 of the Cambridge History of China (1998).
+He is the editor of Volume 9 Part 1, The Ch’ing Dynasty to 1800 (2002), and the editor of Part 2 (2016) as well as the author of chapters there on “Arguments over learning based on intuitive knowing in early Ch’ing,” “Advancement of learning in early Ch’ing: Three cases,” and “Dominating learning from above during the K’ang-hsi reign.”
 He is also a contributor and co-editor of The Power of Culture: Studies in Chinese Cultural History (Chinese University Press, Hong Kong, 1994) and of Ways with Words: Writing about Reading Texts from Early China (University of California Press, 2000).